How to drive past horses safely on the road

 “You may be driving safely with enough gap between yourself and a horse and rider.
 However, something else may scare them, so be sure to stay alert.”

-How to pass a horse safely from behind
+How to overtake a horse safely

 Horse taken on a test drive

 • Slow down and hold back.
 The rider will indicate whether it is safe to approach and overtake.
 If they don’t, stay at least three car-lengths behind and be careful to not move into this space.
-Be prepared to slow down further or stop – any sudden movements or loud noises could upset the horse.
+Be prepared to slow down further or stop – any sudden movements or loud noises could upset the horse

-• Take extra care on rural roads – a horse could be around the next corner.
+• Take extra care on rural roads – a horse could be around the next corner

-• If you see two riders side by side, it might be for safety reasons, Give them some consideration.
+• If you see two riders side by side, it might be for safety reasons.
+Give them some consideration

-• Accelerate gently when passing the horse and when moving away.
+• Accelerate gently when passing the horse and when moving away

-If you are approaching a horse from the other side of the road, slow down and consider the use of hazard warning lights to alert drivers behind you.
+If you are approaching a horse from the other side of the road, slow down and consider the use of hazard warning lights to alert any drivers behind you.

 ALSO READ: